Stop a Nosebleed

 - Mix equally ¼ to ½ teaspoon salt and baking soda into 1 to 1 ½ cups lukewarm water.

-- Using a bulb syringe, suck the solution.
+- Using a bulb syringe, suck the solution into the syringe.

-- Squirt the saline solution into one nostril after the other while pinching one closed.
+- Squirt the saline solution into one nostril while pinching the other nostril closed.
+Repeat with the other nostril.

-- Lower the head on the sink and gently blow out the water from the nose.
+- Lower the head on the sink and gently blow the water out of your nose.

 - Repeat the procedure until water is gone.